 Prior to becoming Treasurer, Wade served a term on the Lucas County Board of Education and was a member of Toledo City Council for nearly seven years, being first elected in 1999 and then re-elected in 2001 and 2003.
-When he began his service on Toledo City Council, at age 26, Wade had the distinction of being the youngest person to serve on that body in 25 years.

 Wade graduated with a bachelor’s degree in journalism and political science from Marquette University in 1994 and was named the valedictorian of the College of Communication, Journalism and Performing Arts.
 He received a master’s degree in public policy from the University of Michigan in 1996.